trapexit/mergerfs/README.md

 When file caching is enabled in any form (`cache.files!=off`) it will issue `getxattr` requests for `security.capability` prior to *every single write*.
-This will usually result in a performance degradation, especially when using a network filesystem (such as NFS or SMB.)
+This will usually result in performance degradation, especially when using a network filesystem (such as NFS or SMB.)
-Unfortunately at this moment the kernel is not caching the response.
+Unfortunately at this moment, the kernel is not caching the response.

 To work around this situation mergerfs offers a few solutions.